-- 1. The following standing committees shall consist of three members of the Council appointed by the Mayor in January following an election, or at such time as new standing committees are authorized; Environment, Municipal Facilities, Public Safety and Emergency Management, Transportation, and Economic Development. - 2.
-In addition to standing advisory committees, special purpose or Ad Hoc committees and task forces may be appointed by the Mayor to address issues of interest or to conduct background work on technical or politically sensitive issues.
+- The following standing committees shall consist of three members of the Council appointed by the Mayor in January following an election, or at such time as new standing committees are authorized; Environment, Municipal Facilities, Public Safety and Emergency Management, Transportation, and Economic Development. - In addition to standing advisory committees, special purpose or Ad Hoc committees and task forces may be appointed by the Mayor to address issues of interest or to conduct background work on technical or politically sensitive issues.
 Special or ad-hoc committees will be dissolved upon completion of the intended task. - 3.
-Minutes shall be shall be kept of each City Council standing and special committee meeting, listing discussion topics, comments made, and any final recommendations. - 4.
-Standing committees of the Council are open public meetings, shall be noticed to the public, and be recorded and available to the public for viewing. - 5.
+Minutes shall be shall be kept of each City Council standing and special committee meeting, listing discussion topics, a summary of key points made, without attribution to individuals and any final recommendations.

+- 4. Standing committees of the Council are open public meetings, shall be noticed to the public, and be recorded and available to the public for viewing. - 5.
 During the appropriate portion of the regular City Council meeting, the Committee Chair shall report back to the Council regarding items of discussion, progress, or plans. - 6.
 Councilmembers may be appointed or removed by the Mayor.